 Spiral lamellar wheels: NSM and NSL.
 Which to choose?

-For this type of machining we recommend the wheels NSM e NSL di Rosver Abrasivi, available as 100 × 100 and 110 × 100 respectively.
-NSM mixed wheels are made of non-woven fabric combined with sheets of abrasive paper.
+For this type of machining we recommend the wheels NSM e NSL di Rosver Abrasives, available respectively in 100 × 100 and 110 × 100 sizes.
+The NSM mixed wheels are made of non-woven fabric combined with sheets of abrasive paper.
 They are usually used for the first steps on steel and already allow to obtain an aesthetically valid result.
-NSL wheels are made exclusively of non-woven fabric and are typically used to finish stainless steel and give a satin finish to the material.
+The NSL wheels are instead made exclusively in non-woven fabric and are typically used to finish stainless steel and give a satin finish to the material.